 The most famous feature of the Bernese Minster is the exceptional main portal.
 Erhart Küng, a sculptor and foreman from Westphalia, made the sandstone masterpiece that depicts the Last Judgement.
 There are 294 sculptures: prophets, angels with trumpets, Jesus Christ as Judge of the Nations, Lady Justice (added after the Reformation), martyrs and damned souls showed the believers what the day of the Last Judgement would look like.

 Photos: Bern Welcome

 The Rosengarten is one of the most beautiful parks in Bern and offers an unrivaled view over the rooftops of the historic Old Town, the Münster and the loop in the Aare river.
 An ideal spot for a memorable snap, whether it is a selfie on the Albert Einstein bench, a panoramic shot of Bern or a group photo with your team mates.
 The Rosengarten is just a short bus ride away from our Sports Hub Wankdorf.

 Photos: Bern Welcome, Top right: Alin Andersen, Unsplash

 Photo: Bern Welcome

 The Federal Palace in Bern is at the heart of Swiss democracy and the very place where both chambers voted for marriage equality in 2020.
 The parliament meets under its mighty dome, while the west and east wings are home to parts of the Swiss federal government and the federal administration.
-Outside, the expansive Bundesplatz (Parliament Square) is a lively meeting place for young and old alike.
+Outside, the expansive Bundesplatz (Federal Square) is a lively meeting place for young and old alike.
 This is where BernPride will take place on July 29!